Theme Leader: Professor Stephen Swearer

 My work involves the monitoring of root growth patterns, measuring their turnover rates and comparing traditional harvesting method with in-situ imaging.
 I am also conducting greenhouse experiments testing the impact of tidal inundation on fine root dynamics.
 My project aims to contribute to improved management advice for combating climate change.

-Principal Investigator: Dr Teresa Konlechner
+Theme Leader: Dr Teresa Konlechner

 I am a coastal geomorphologist with connections to ecology and conservation management.
 My research interests lie at the interface of physical geography and ecology with a focus on the response of bio-geomorphic systems to disturbance.
 My research to date has been largely concerned with dunal and sandy coasts, since the morphology and dynamics of coastal dunes are governed in large part by the distribution, density and growth forms of associated plant communities and species.
 Recent projects have involved the measurement of aeolian sand transport and deposition over vegetated foredunes, the impact of invasive sand-binding plants on dune morphology and ecology, and the development of methodologies to evaluate the geomorphic success of coastal dune restorations.
 Current research examines the sensitivity of the Victorian coastline to erosion under future climates.